TobleMiner/wintron7.0/README.md

 ## Getting the touchscreen working
 The touchscreen driver is now part of the kernel, too.
 Again, either enable the driver yourself or use my kernel config.

 You will still need firmware for it though.
-The firmware is pretty easy to find eg. [here](https://github.com/onitake/gsl-firmware/blob/master/firmware/linux/silead/gsl1686-surftab-wintron70-st70416-6.fw) will do.
+The firmware is pretty easy to find eg. [here](https://github.com/onitake/gsl-firmware/blob/master/firmware/linux/silead/gsl1686-surftab-wintron70-st70416-6.fw).
 Just move it to ```/lib/firmware/silead/```, reboot and you should be ready to go.

 # Linux 4.4.0